AbhinavXT/blockchain-developer-bootcamp-final-project/README.md

 ## TODO
 - Using oracle for on chain randomness in generating NFTs
-- Fetures for bought eternal items
+- Selling feture for bought eternal items
-- Better frontend design